Inebriateduck/RedEye_Pipeline/README.md

 ### RedEye Extractor & Hex Breaker
 [RedEye Extractor](https://github.com/Inebriateduck/RedEye_Pipeline/tree/main/Stable%20Release/Single%20shot%20pipeline/RedEye) is a specialized script for extraction of information for cross sectional surveys from the PubMed database.
 This script is designed to be easily scalable with the capabilities of the users hardware - the more CPU cores you have, the faster you'll be able to mine your target information from a list of PMIDs.
 Note that this script only reads CSV files, it does not read XLSX format.

-Hex Breaker is the second step in the pipeline, and is automatically called by the R script using the reticulate package once it has completed it's portion of the job.
-It is a python script that removes duplicate values (ie: email addresses) and cleans up scrambled outputs that are known to relpace special characters.
+Hex Breaker is the second step in the pipeline, and is automatically called by the R script ujpon completion of the portion of the job requiring R. It is a python script that removes duplicate values (ie: email addresses) and cleans up invalid outputs.
 When removing duplicate emails, Hex Breaker will maintain the most recent instance of the address (for example, one found in 2024 will be removed in favour of one from 2025).
 It is included in the [RedEye.zip](https://github.com/Inebriateduck/RedEye_Pipeline/blob/main/Stable%20Release/RedEye.zip) file.

 #### This is still actively under development - It is developed as a volunteer project when I have time (updates may be sporadic, but it is still under active development)